 in Råneå in 1671.
 Schefferus made extensive use of his material, but

-ones with the same content in different orders, and a shorter one
+ones with the same content in different order, and a shorter one

 covering only a small part of these.
 One of the longer redactions is